MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

     -   Per node configuration

-        -   2x Intel\(R\) Xeon\(R\) CPU E5\-2650 0 @ 2.00GHz, 2001 MHz, 8 cores, 16 logical processors
+        -   2x Intel\(R\) Xeon\(R\) CPU E5\-2650 0 @ 2.00 GHz, 2001 MHz, 8 cores, 16 logical processors

         -   128 GB 1333 MHz RDIMM memory

-        -   Storage connections: 2 ports of SAS, 1 port of 10GbE iWarp\/RDMA
+        -   Storage connections: 2 ports of SAS, 1 port of 10 GbE iWarp\/RDMA

     -   Four JBOD drive enclosures

-        -   18 Disks in each JBOD - 16 x 4TB HDDs \+ 2 x 800GB SSDs
+        -   18 Disks in each JBOD - 16 x 4 TB HDDs \+ 2 x 800 GB SSDs

         -   Dual path to each drive \- Multipath I\/O load-balancing policy set to fail over only

         -   SSDs configured for write-back cache \(WBC\) and the rest for dedicated journal drives

 ## Set up dedup volumes
 Let's consider how big volumes should be to support the deduplicated VHDX files containing DPM data.
-In CPS we've created volumes of 7.2 TB each.
+In CPS, we've created volumes of 7.2 TB each.
 The optimum volume size depends primarily on how much and how frequently the data on the volume changes, and on the data access throughput rates of the disk storage subsystem.
 It's important to note that if the deduplication processing can't keep up with the rate of daily data changes \(the churn\), the savings rate will drop until the processing can complete.
 For more detailed information, see [Sizing Volumes for Data Deduplication](https://go.microsoft.com/fwlink/?LinkId=522575).
 The following general guidelines are recommended for dedup volumes:

 -   Use Parity Storage Spaces with enclosure\-awareness for resiliency and increased disk utilization.

--   Format NTFS with 64 KB allocation units and large file record segments to work better with dedup use of sparse files.
+-   Format NTFS with 64-KB allocation units and large file record segments to work better with dedup use of sparse files.

--   In the hardware configuration above the recommended volume size of 7.2 TB volumes, volumes will be configured as follows:
+-   In the hardware configuration above the recommended volume size of 7.2-TB volumes, volumes will be configured as follows:

-    -   Enclosure aware dual parity 7.2TB \+ 1GB Write-back cache
+    -   Enclosure aware dual parity 7.2 TB \+ 1 GB Write-back cache

         -   ResiliencySettingName \=\= Parity